Skip to main content

 “Worried about surprise charges after the estimate”

 Estimates are presented before any work starts.
-If the scope changes during the repair, the shop contacts you first — not after the invoice.
+If the needed work changes during the repair, the shop contacts you first — not after the invoice.

 “Not sure if the vehicle is worth repairing at this age or mileage”